CyanideCentral/SGLA/README.md

 Install dependencies by `conda create --name <env> --file requirements.txt -c pytorch`.

-Unzip the content of "data.zip" into "data" folder by `unzip data.zip` to use datasets except MAG-eng & MAG-phy.
+Unzip the content of "data.zip" into "data" folder by `unzip data.zip` to use datasets.

 ## Usage